passcod/figleaf/README.md

 will be loaded by Figleaf and all available sources and languages enabled.
 Thus the main library can remain both powerful and pleasant to use.

+Another advantage is that libfigleaf may be packaged separately, for example through a package manager, and shared between many application, further reducing size, as well as enabling updates to libfigleaf independently of your own app.

+The [`default:minimal` feature profile] heavily relies on libfigleaf: along with other optimisations, it enables only the environment variable source as built-in, no languages, and delegates all else to the shared library.

 #### Obtaining libfigleaf

 The Figleaf project provides a pre-built distribution of libfigleaf for: